FrostMiser/Frostica-Adventure-Bot/README.md

 ## Survival
 To survive, you will need to find food and water.
 Eat food or drink water stored in your inventory with !use <item>.
 You will also need to stay warm in cold areas.
+Certain types of food also satisfy thirst.

 ### Hunger and Thirst
 Hunger and thirst are affected by activities such as mining, chopping, and movement.
 Different types of terrain affect